-Collars come in a variety of lengths, thickness and designs, and you obviously have to choose one that fits around your dog’s neck; but collars also come in a variety of widths.
+Collars come in a variety of lengths, thickness, and designs, and you obviously have to choose one that fits around your dog’s neck; but collars also come in a variety of widths.
 And like collar length, collar width deserves careful attention.

 This extra width helps ensure the collar can withstand the stresses a large dog can inflict upon it, and it prevents the collar from digging into your dog’s neck too.
 The wider surface area spreads out the force and helps to prevent injuries.

-Smaller dogs – ranging from Pugs to Bulldogs to Border Collies -- can use collars measuring between about 3/8 and 5/8 inches, while the tiniest toy breeds can use collars as narrow as 5/16 inch.
+Smaller dogs – ranging from Pugs to Bulldogs to Border Collies — can use collars measuring between about 3/8 and 5/8 inches, while the tiniest toy breeds can use collars as narrow as 5/16 inch.

-But you should use a collar that is at least 1 ½ inches wide for big dogs – those weighing about 70 pounds or more.
+But you should use a large dog collar that is at least 1 ½ inches wide for large breed dogs – those weighing about 70 pounds or more.
 This includes Rottweilers, German shepherds, Newfoundlands, mastiffs and Saint Bernards, among others.

 Most wide and thick dog collars on the market are well-made and capable of keeping your dog safely tethered to his leash, but you want to make sure that any one you select includes the following features: